Dormitoryo: Production

 The series was supposed to premiere in August but it needed some "fine-tuning" before getting the go-signal to tape the pilot episode.
-Production began on September 4, 2013.
-The entire series was shot in Tagaytay.
-The dormitory, (as well as the school) used in the show is actually Divine Word Seminary—a seminary retreat house located also in Tagaytay.
-The series premiered on September 22, 2013, at 2:00 p.m. timeslot.
-Dormitoryo is slated to run for only one season, comprising thirteen episodes.
-But according to Ali Nokom-Dedicatoria, the show's program manager, "[...] if the ratings are good, we can extend it and do another 'dormitoryo' story (it could take another genre)."
+Principal photography commenced on September 4, 2013.
+The series was filmed in Tagaytay.
+Divine Word Seminary, a seminary retreat house located also in Tagaytay, was used as the dormitory and school for the series.
+The series premiered on September 22, 2013.
+Dormitoryo was slated to run for one season, comprising thirteen episodes.
+According to Ali Nokom-Dedicatoria, the series' program manager, "[...] if the ratings are good, we can extend it and do another 'dormitoryo' story (it could take another genre)."